amrmzfr-dev/mesraekuiti_ozone/README.md

 - Address 12..13: Magic number 0x1234 for data validity

 When counters change (start of a treatment or after reset), values are saved immediately via `EEPROM.commit()`.

+### SD Card Persistence
+- Files:
+  - `events.jsonl`: one JSON object per line for treatment events
+  - `commands.jsonl`: one JSON object per line for pending commands/results
+- Initialization: SD is mounted in `setup()`; card type/size printed to serial
+- Behavior:
+  - On enqueue: append a line to the corresponding file
+  - On upload success: remove the first line (oldest) and rewrite remainder
+  - Size caps: events ~4MB, commands ~1MB (configurable in code)
+- Failure handling:
+  - If SD init fails, firmware logs the error and continues (counters remain in EEPROM)
+  - Queues resume on next boot; nothing is lost between power cycles

 ===============================================================================================================================================================
 ======================================================================== BUILD & UPLOAD =======================================================================